lujunyan1118/SimpleBool/README.md

 ##Requirements

-SimpleBool works on Python 2.7.
+SimpleBool works on Python 2.7 (Python 3.0 or higher is not supported).

 Matplotlib(http://matplotlib.org/) is required for BoolSimu.py to plot simulation results.